Food Business Registration

 They include premises that only undertake the following:

-• The sale of shelf stable pre-packaged confectionery at newsagents, pharmacies and video stores; bottle shops, etc
+• The sale of shelf stable pre-packaged confectionery at newsagents, pharmacies, bottle shops, etc

 • Sale of uncut fruit and vegetables at farmers markets or by greengrocers (whether retail or wholesale)